Footsteps of Paul Tour--March 6-23, 2028

 It's a day of relaxation as we take the entire day to sail the Aegean Sea and visit three different Greek islands: Hydra, Poros, and Aegina.
 Sit back and enjoy conversing with our fellow passengers while making short stops at the three islands.
 Choose to go on a quick swim in one of the bays or shop in the many unique shops.
 Lunch is provided on the boat.
 Return to the Athens hotel relaxed and ready to finish this trip in a strong way.
 (NOTE: For those who would rather not go on the cruise, which lasts the entire day, you are welcome to spend the day relaxing at our Athens hotel with a view to the Parthenon.
 A survey will be given later next year to see who would rather just relax at the hotel; you would be credited with $100 for not going.)

-We begin our walking tour day by visiting the Acropolis, the most important biblical site in the entire country of Greece.
+This morning we begin our walking tour day by visiting the Acropolis, the most important biblical site in the entire country of Greece.
 We begin at the Parthenon, which was constructed in the fifth century BC and later destroyed in the 17th century AD.
 Dedicated to the goddess Athena, whom the people of Athens upheld as their patron, this building was certainly known by Paul.
 We will then make our way down to Mars Hill, which was a place of assembly.
 Socrates used to lecture here, and this is the area described in Acts 17.
 What they were worshiping as an “unknown God,” Paul came to tell them about Jesus!
 We will also stop by to see one of Athens’ best-preserved ruins known as the Temple of Hephaestus in the agora as well as the ancient forum.
-We end the day at the National Archaeological Museum to look at some of the treasures of Greece.
-If we have time, we can stop by the Olympic stadium not far from our hotel.

 Hotel: Superfast Ferries on the Adriatic Seas

 This morning we take a short drive down the hill from our hotel to the port of ancient Puteoli where Paul arrived after a long voyage.
-This would be his first and only visit to Rome. “…and after one day the south wind blew, and we came the next day to Puteoli" (Acts 28:13) After taking a stroll through the city, we make our way north to the ruins of Minturno, a well-preserved Roman village located along the Appian Way, which Paul would have travelled through during his trip to Rome.
-Here we can walk on the stones of the ancient Appian Way traveled by Paul.
+This would be his first and only visit to Rome. “…and after one day the south wind blew, and we came the next day to Puteoli" (Acts 28:13) After taking a stroll through the city, we make our way north along the Appian Way, which Paul would have travelled through during his trip to Rome.
+Here we can get out of the box and walk a mile-long stretch of the Appian Way, much of which is original paving, with ancient buildings on the sides of the road.
 We then drive to the outskirts of Rome to the Catacombs of San Sebastian where ancient Christians were buried.
 There is plenty of “graffiti” in Latin and Aramaic in the catacombs and in the Basilica of San Sebastian.
 Finally, we finish our drive for the day by heading into the City of Seven Hills (Rome) and arrive at our hotel to prepare for the encore, 2 full days in Rome.

 Hotel: Hotel President in Rome